alexhsamuel/ora/README.md

 - Tested on Linux and OSX.
 Not currently tested on Windows.
 - Support for LP64 architectures (so, x86-64 but not x86) only.

-Also, cron is not yet finished.
+Also, ora is not yet finished.

 # Setup